 The pontics are made of gold, alloys, porcelain or a combination of the three.
 The types of dental bridges are sometimes differentiated based on the material used.
 Otherwise, it’s based on the location or specific procedure used to place the dental bridge.

-The most common reason you need a dental bridge is to fill the space of a missing tooth.
+The most common reason you need a bridge dental work is to fill the space of a missing tooth.
 The reasons for losing a tooth or having it removed include:

 You can fill the space created by a missing tooth with a dental bridge or an implant.
 An implant is a fake tooth that fills the gap.
 The main difference is that it isn’t attached to any other teeth.
 It’s rooted into your jaw by a titanium post and covered by a dental crown.